|The "Invincibles" winning the Premiership in 2004|

 FW: Theirry Henry (France)

-Henry is the all-time leading scorer for both Arsenal and France.
+Thierry Henry is the all-time leading scorer for both Arsenal and France.
 He was named the PFA Players' Player of the Year twice, and the FWA Footballer of the Year three times.
 He started with AS Monaco in 1994.
 The, he spent 8 seasons with Arsenal, where he enjoyed the peak of his career.
 He also played for Juventus, Barcelona and NY Red Bulls.
 He earned 123 caps and was a part of France's Golden Team form 1998 to 2002.
+He won the World Cup in 1998 and Euro 2000.

-Bergkamp was the best-known Dutch player of the mid-1990's.
+Dennis Bergkamp was the best-known Dutch player of the mid-1990's.
 He had 92 caps.
-He helped Holland to reach the semi-final of the 1998 WC Finals in France.
-His goal vs Argentina at was considered among the best ever scored in WC history.
+He helped Netherlands to reach the semi-final of the 1998 WC Finals in France.
+His goal vs Argentina at was considered among the best ever scored in World Cup history.
 He also played in the World Cup Finals of 1994 and three European Championship.
 He started with Ajax and played for Inter Milan.
-He also had a successful career with Arsenal.
+He also had a very successful career with Arsenal, winning 7 major titles.

-George began his career with Arsenal in 1968.
+Charlie George began his career with Arsenal in 1968.
 He was the hero of the 1971 FA Cup Final.
-He scored 111th minute winner that gave Arsenal their first Double in history.
-That season, Arsenal also won the league, making it a Double.
-He later played with Derby County.
+He scored 111th minute winner against Liverpool.
+That season, Arsenal also won the league, making it a "League/FA Cup Double".
+The goal gave Arsenal their first ever Double in history.
+He later played with Derby County between 1975 and 1978.
 After Derby, his career took me to clubs in Australia, the USA, Hong Kong and Scotland.
 He also played for Southampton.

 ST: Ian Wright (England)

--- Jennings and Seaman were the two best keepers ever.
-Lehmann seldom got mentioned in an Arsenal all-time list, but he actually played with the "Invincibles".
-So he received an honorable mention, but Bob Wilson got the third position.
+-- Pat Jennings and David Seaman were the two best keepers ever for Arsenal.
+Jens Lehmann seldom got mentioned in an Arsenal all-time list, but he actually played with the "Invincibles".
+So he received an honorable mention.
+Bob Wilson got the third spot.
+Jack Kelsey also deserved a spot.

 -- The centerback positions are difficult to choose.
-In my opinion, Adams and Campbell were a lock on the team.
+In my opinion, Tony Adams and Sol Campbell were a lock on the team.
 McLintock were a close third best back.
-I have decided between O'Leary and Keown.
+I have decided between David O'Leary and Martin Keown.
 O'Leary is the appearance record holder.
 He got the edge.
-Bound made the honorable mention.
+Steve Bound made the honorable mention.

--- Hapgood and Cole suposed to be undisputed, but Cole went to Chelsea.
-I did study Sansom and Winterburn, but I decided to keep Cole.
+-- Eddie Hapgood and Ashley Cole supposed to be undisputed on the leftback, but Cole deflected to rival Chelsea under a controversial situation.
+So I did study Kenny Sansom and Nigel Winterburn, but I decided to keep Cole.

--- Cesc missed the boat because of Alex James, Dennis Bergkamp and Liam Brady.
+-- Cesc Fabregas missed the boat because of Alex James, Dennis Bergkamp and Liam Brady.

 -- Arsenal had some great wingers.
-Bastian is a lock on one of the spots.
-I have to choose two out of this group: Pires, Merson, Armstrong, Ljungberg and Overmars.
-Armstrong had appeared in over 500 matches for Arensal.
-In the end, I took Pires and Ljungberg.
+Cliff Bastian is a lock on one of the winger spots.
+I have to choose two out of this group: Robert Pires, Paul Merson, George Armstrong, Fredrick Ljungberg and Marc Overmars.
+Armstrong had appeared in over 500 matches for Arensal, but in the end, I took Pires and Ljungberg.
+They were often listed among the top 20 ever players for Arsenal.

 -- Alan Smith scored two of Arsenal's most important goals in history.

 -- Robin Van Persie had many strikers ahead of him.
 Besides, his deflection to Manchester United put him down the order.
-I do consider loyalty as a part of the team.
-He, however, is listed on the Honorable Mention.
+I do consider loyalty as a part of the criteria, but I used different standard for different players and teams.
+For example, Luis Figo could not get into my Barcelona All-Time team, but I accepted other players if I saw a need for the position.
+Van Persie is listed on the Honorable Mention.
 Charlie George got ahead of him, largely based upon nostalgia.

 -- Michael Thomas scored the winning goal in 1989 that helped the club to win the league title.
 He is listed on the Honorable Mention.

 -- Alexis Sanchez is one of the most underrated players of his generation.
 At the time of writing, he played three seasons here, but won two FA Cups.
 He is now on the Honorable Mention.
 Previously, I considered re-examining his case after his retirement from playing.
-I did not punish Alexis for his transfer to Manchester United.
-Ashley Cole is on my all-time for Chelsea.
-I tried not to look into controversial transfers.
 After his departure to Manchester United, he would not have any more chance to build his career at Arsenal.